how to run a dispensary successfully

 4. Pay People Who Consistently Perform

-Just like with every industry on earth, you get what you pay for when it comes to talent and being the primary interface between your dispensary and prospective customers; these budtenders have a lot of responsibility on their shoulders.
+As with every industry, you get what you pay for when it comes to talent and being the primary interface between your dispensary and prospective customers; these budtenders have significant responsibility.
 Budtenders make and/or break businesses.

 Sure, you could engineer a robot to serve people pre-portioned packets of dank, but in reality, if your dispensary service is shit, 90% of people won’t care and go elsewhere because, in most big legal cities, there’s obviously a shit ton of options.

 Do all budtenders crawl out of their moms fluent in terpenology?
 Probably not.
-No, to become a master at one’s craft that takes a lot of hours of practice, which itself requires some pretty serious discipline.
+No, becoming a master of one’s craft takes many hours of practice, which itself requires serious discipline.

 Some discipline is motivated by the allure of the lifestyle of saying, “Yeah, I work at a dispensary, no big deal, chah. totally…” but for most people to log enough hours to perfect the art, they have to be really passionate.

-So, if you don’t currently have good budtenders or are just starting out, look for a genuine passion for cannabis from your applicants.
+If you don’t currently have strong budtenders or are just starting, look for genuine passion for cannabis in your applicants.
 Ask them what strains they’ve been smoking on.
-Ask them what their favorites are, which they don’t like, and why.
-Try to understand their palette and if it grooves with your vision with what farms and products you intend to sell.
+Ask them what they like and what they don’t, and why.
+Try to understand their palette and whether it aligns with your vision for which farms and products you intend to sell.

 But understand that passion still needs to be channeled correctly for it to be a win-win for both parties.
-Be willing to educate and train hires on what your goal is, who is your personality/lifestyle type that you’re targeting, and what you’re 5, 10, and 50-year goals are.
+Be willing to educate and train hires on your goals, the personality/lifestyle type you’re targeting, and your 5-, 10-, and 50-year goals.

 Also, be willing to compensate fairly.
 The cannabis industry holds the potential to be unique from other mainstream sales/service industries.
 Cannabis is all about thinking, loving, respecting all living things, and pondering what’s up with the universe.

-As such, we shouldn’t engage in a race to the bottom of our specialties like fast food or Spirit Airlines.
+As such, we shouldn’t engage in a race to the bottom in our specialties, such as fast food or Spirit Airlines.
 No, we should go the way of craft cocktail barkeeps (see: mixologists), sommeliers, and tobacconists.
-We should compensate accordingly when someone truly takes the effort to understand and perfect their craft to the point where they can truly educate people.
+We should compensate accordingly when someone takes the time to understand and master their craft to the point where they can educate others.
 That is how it should be.

 5. Encourage Individual Authenticity

-Most local dispensaries already do this well enough, which is why local shops usually have much stronger followings than big corporate franchises, not that they can’t be run well, too, but they often lack personality to their detriment.
+Most local dispensaries already do this well enough, which is why local shops usually have much more substantial followings than big corporate franchises, though they can be run well, too.
+Still, they often lack personality to their detriment.

-As mentioned above, thinking beyond just the transactional nature of the business can help better develop a brand that people talk about and come back to.
-In essence, taking the time to infuse your shop with some personality can have real-world, long-term positive impact on your bottom line.
+As mentioned above, thinking beyond the transactional nature of the business can help build a brand people talk about and return to.
+In essence, taking the time to infuse your shop with some personality can have a real-world, long-term positive impact on your bottom line.

-One of my favorite dispensaries to hit up on the coast here in Oregon is Oregon Coast Cannabis which not only has a mad selection for its relatively remote location (compared to the city) but is also just a rad experience overall.
+One of my favorite dispensaries on the coast here in Oregon is Oregon Coast Cannabis, which not only has an excellent selection for its relatively remote location (compared to the city) but also offers a great overall experience.

 Embracing the local culture, geography, and community can go a long way in creating a shopping experience that people will remember for a long time, which is the best kind of marketing you can do.

-What doesn’t work well is pretending you’re too cool for school and creating a non-welcoming cold environment.
+What doesn’t work well is pretending you’re too cool for school and creating a non-welcoming, cold environment.
 Yeah, we get it, you listen to gangster rap and a neck tattoo, and you’re real hard.
-Congratulations on conforming to what seems to be a majority of the population under 30.
+Congratulations onaligning witho whatappearss to bethea majority of the population under 30.

-This “I’m so hard I’m going to look miserable while working in one of the world’s raddest industries ” is not the correct vibe.
+This “I’m so hard I’m going to look miserable while working in one of the world’s raddest industries” is not the right tone.
 Real thugs aren’t going to Cookies retail locations to source their pounds, dawg, so you’re only really stuntin’ on tourists, office workers, and New Balance aficionados.

 Let your personality shine.
 Don’t pretend to be something you’re not.
 Try to have fun.
 It seems like common sense when you read it, but it can easily be forgotten in the whirlwind of excitement that comes with opening and running a dispensary, or so it would seem.